 (a) No licensee for the sale of alcoholic beverages by the package shall operate under the license unless the front entrance to the licensed premises is clearly visible from the public street.

-(b) No screen, blind, curtain, partition, article or thing which shall prevent a clear view into the interior shall be permitted in the window or upon the doors of any retail store for the sale of alcoholic beverages by the package, and no booth, screen, partition or other obstruction shall be permitted within the interior of any such store.
+(b) No screen, blind, curtain, partition, article or thing which shall prevent a clear view into the interior shall be permitted upon the doors of any retail store for the sale of alcoholic beverages by the package, and no booth, screen, partition or other obstruction shall be permitted within the interior of any such store.
 Each such premises shall be so lighted that its interior is visible day and night.

-(Ord. of 9-7-1999, § 1(4-27))

 Sec.
-6-27.
+6-25.
 Sales in connection with other businesses.